kipos-lang/kipos/Roadmap.md

 I should really write up my thoughts about the architecture here. in a way that other people can comment on.

+# Validator - know where a reference resolved from
+will be necessary for codegen

+- [x] give all AST nodes unique IDs (put it on Src, yay)
+- [ ] make Tenv scope know where something comes from
+  - ergh this is where my lack of unit tests comes to bite me.

 # COMPILE

 compile/link/exec?